Global Centre for Clean Air Research

 Lung-deposited surface area deposition of airborne nanoparticles in different environments

 Funding information:The studentship funding covers academic fees for UK/home students.
 Your home fee will be covered.
-You will also receive a standard UKRI stipend of £17,668 per annum to cover your living expenses.
+You will also receive a standard EPSRC stipend amount of £20,688 per annum to cover your living expenses.
 Additional funding will be made available to present your work at a conference and for project-related costs.
 Any international candidate, who is not qualified as home/UK student, should have to cover the home and international fee difference of around £16,000 per year.
 There may an opportunity for this component of the fee waiver for international candidates should they have an exceptional academic track record and prior research publications.

 We are drawing on our extensive experience in air quality to support the fight against Covid-19.
 In collaboration with partners around the world, we are part of the international effort making a case for the recognition of airborne transmission.